 Since this device is plugged in all the time.
 A USB charge port would have been nice as another alternative to charging your devices.

-For a small office the Allure may be a bit much and a smaller speaker like the Amazon Echo could be a better choice.
-This speaker is ideal to sit near the center of the house or in a kitchen were the sound can be enjoyed in a larger area and Alexa can hear you to take commands at anytime.
-The plastic design make it easy to wipe and ideal for a kitchen.
+For a small office, the Allure may be a bit much and a smaller speaker like the Amazon Echo could be a better choice.
+This speaker is ideal to sit near the center of the house or in a kitchen where the sound can be enjoyed in a larger area and Alexa can hear you take commands at any time.
+The plastic design makes it easy to wipe and ideal for a kitchen.
 Some comments I have read said it looks more like an appliance than a speaker.

 What’s better Alexa or Google?

-Amazon Alexa has been out a little longer than the Google Assistant and are both relatively the same in overall functionality.
+Amazon Alexa has been out a little longer than the Google Assistant and is both relatively the same in overall functionality.
 The Amazon Alexa is more configurable and has more third-party add-ons and smart devices available at the moment than the Google Assistant.
-Both are comparable with many major third party smart devices like Philips Hue, Kwikset and Belken but the Amazon Alexa is compatible with more.
+Both are comparable with many major third-party smart devices like Philips Hue, Kwikset, and Belken but the Amazon Alexa is compatible with more.

 The JBL LINK 500 has Google assistant combined with an excellent speaker.
 See my JBL LINK 500 Bluetooth Smart Speaker Review as an alternative to Alexa.